 Quality housing is not a challenge in Heath as it is in many cities - the majority of the local homes are highly valued and well-designed.
-However, there are not many choices in terms of housing type within the City.
-Residential development primarily consists of single-family homes on large- or medium-sized lots (refer to Figure 19 on page 86).
-The lack of housing variety has likely affected Heath's demographics - that is, the City has only small percentages of young, single adults and seniors.
+Residential development primarily consists of single-family homes on large- or medium-sized lots (refer to Figure 18 on page 74).
 The need for some type of senior housing has been mentioned numerous times during this comprehensive planning process.
-Also, various types of housing units, such as townhomes and zero-lot-line homes for example, can be well-designed and are often sought-after because there are generally not enough of them to meet housing market needs.